Ringing in the Ears: Facts About Tinnitus

 Avoid anything that can make your tinnitus worse, such as smoking, alcohol and loud noise.
 If you are a construction worker, an airport worker, or a hunter, or if you are regularly exposed to loud noise at home or at work, wear ear plugs or special earmuffs to protect your hearing and keep your tinnitus from getting worse.

 If it is hard for you to hear over your tinnitus, ask your friends and family to face you when they talk so you can see their faces.
 Seeing their expressions may help you understand them better.
 Ask people to speak louder, but not shout.
 Also, tell them they do not have to talk slowly, just more clearly.

-Schedule an appointment with an Audiologist to evaluate and discuss your Tinnitus.
+Schedule an appointment with an Hearing Aid Specialist to evaluate and discuss your Tinnitus.